-CommandManager: Features > Extruded Boss/Base 📦

-Menu: Insert, Boss/Base, Extrude
+- CommandManager: Features > Extruded Boss/Base 📦 - Menu: Insert, Boss/Base, Extrude

-Click Extruded

-Boss/Base 🗐.

-On the Features

-CommandManager tab, the options for other methods of creating features are listed along with Extrude and Revolve.
+25 Extrude.
+Click Extruded Boss/Base 25 20 On the Features CommandManager tab, the options for other methods of creating features are listed along with Extrude and Revolve .
 They are unavailable because this sketch does not meet the conditions necessary for creating these types of features.
-For example, a Sweep feature requires both profile and path sketches.
-Since there is only one sketch at this time, the Sweep option is unavailable.

-The view automatically changes to Trimetric and a preview of the feature is shown at the default depth.
+For example, a Sweep feature requires both profile and path sket at this time, the Sweep option is u thes.
+Since there is only one sketch mavailable.
+The view automatically changes to feature is shown at the default dep o Trimetric and a preview of the th.
+Drag Handles and Rulers Handles 🖌 appear that can be used to drag the preview to the desired depth.
+The handle is colored while dragging in the active direction.
+A callout shows the current depth value and a ruler.